 The District's Operator has completed the free burn process and will be performing one last round of flushing this week to ensure the color of the water is clear.

-Harris County Fresh Water Supply District No. 52 has proudly been providing water and sewer services to the Champions community since the District was created over 50 years ago, on January 19, 1961.
+Champions Municipal Utility District has proudly been providing water and sewer services to the Champions community since the District was created over 50 years ago, on January 19, 1961.
 This particularly lovely area of northwest Harris County - guarded by stands of stately oaks and southern evergreens and traversed by gentle streams - grew and prospered by the late 1950's as Houston emerged as one of America's super-cities.
 The influx of new families preferred wooded home sites, so Champions and other premier subdivisions thrived.
 In 1977, The Wall Street Journal heralded the area as the "fastest growing community in the United States".

 Champions' residents continue to enjoy a great quality of life, in homes nestled among mature trees, near all the conveniences of fine dining, excellent recreation and shopping venues.
 While a good supply of quality water is at the foundation of our community, we are undergoing a transition from our traditional reliance on groundwater wells to surface water.
 This conversion has been mandated by the Harris-Galveston Subsidence District in order to arrest subsidence and to allow our groundwater aquifers to recharge.
 To accomplish this massive undertaking the North Harris County Regional Water Authority was created in 2000 to be the single entity to oversee the construction of an entirely new water delivery infrastructure.